rukhshan23/llm-bias/README.md

 ## 6. Run the Notebook

 - The repository includes pre-generated data.
 You do **not** need to rerun cells that regenerate data.
-- You can directly open the notebooks and begin your analysis.
+- You can directly open the notebooks and begin your analysis or plot results.

 ---

-Let me know if you’d like to add a License, Citation, or Contribution section.